 Everyone!
 All new students, freshman and transfer, will go on a WOA trip as part of their Orientation experience.
-There are approximately 18 different trip options and there is something for everyone!
-Applications to list trip preferences will be available in late Spring 2015 through the Orientation Portal.
+There are many different trip options and there is something for everyone!
+A form to list your trip preferences will be available in May 2020 through the Orientation Portal.

 It is imperative that students who plan on playing a fall sport contact their coach in order to coordinate practice schedules with your WOA trip.

 What Should I Bring?

 Students will most likely be bringing the items needed for their trip to college.
 More specific items, such as sleeping bags and pads, are available if you cannot bring your own.
 Once you have been assigned a trip, you will receive an electronic packet detailing your trip and the items you will need to bring.
 Be mindful that while you are on your trip, you will be away from campus and will not have access to your room, so bring what you need and leave what you don't!